For urgent consular assistance call

 More information:

-If you hold an Australian passport, you need a visa to enter Benin.
+If you hold an Australian passport, to enter Benin, you need a visa and meet yellow fever requirements.

-You can apply online for a short stay single or multiple entry e-visa.
+You can apply online, for a fee, for a short stay single or multiple entry e-visa.

 Entry and exit conditions can change at short notice.
 Contact the nearest embassy or consulate of Benin for details about visas, currency, customs and quarantine rules.